nakag/edocbook/README.md

 ## Usage
 1. Right click a docbook-file.
-2.Select a preferred format from popupmenu->Docbook-> and below.
+2. Select a preferred format from popupmenu->Docbook-> and below.